 Each day is structured to achieve the best possible outcomes over the shortest possible period.
 Participants are allowed adequate free time to relax, exercise and focus on their personal journey to recovery.

 The Buttery Private is part of a very well-respected organisation, The Buttery.
-Since the 1970s, we have been helping people manage their mental health and substance abuse issues.
+Since the 1970s, we have been helping people manage their mental health, alcohol and substance misuse issues.

 The Buttery Private brings together The Buttery’s proven methodologies with the latest evidence-based techniques in a condensed treatment program.
 The needs of the whole person to achieve wellness and well-being are addressed.